protegeproject/swrltab-plugin/README.md

 #### Installing and Updating

-The plugin can be installed by via the 'File -> Check for plugins...' menu item in Protégé.
+The plugin can be installed via the 'File -> Check for plugins...' menu item in Protégé.
 A popup listing available plugins can be used to select and download the plugin.
-This menu item can also be used to update to the latest SWRLTab plugin release.
+This menu item can also be used to update to new versions of the SWRLTab plugin as they are released.

-The plugin will be pre-installed in the next Protégé release.

 #### View the Plugin Tabs in Protégé